-1. Do your homework, using examples from class and your textbook as models.
+- 1. Do your homework, using examples from class and your textbook as models.
 It is essential that you understand how to solve the assigned problems, since quiz and exam questions will be similar to these problems.
-Complete, written solutions from you (not just copied from the Professor's work) will be the most valuable for you.

-2. Ask questions.
+Complete, written solutions from you (not just copied from the Professor's work) will be the most valuable for you. - 2.
+Ask questions.
 If something is not clear, ask about it in class or office hours as soon as possible.
-Ask to see homework problems you have trouble with.

-3. Keep up with the material.
+Ask to see homework problems you have trouble with. - 3.
+Keep up with the material.
 Calculus concepts build on each other cumulatively and you need to stay on top of the material at every stage.
 If you are having difficulty, don't expect that the problem will take care of itself and disappear later.
 We will be moving very quickly through the material and it is easy to fall behind.
-You will also want to do well on the daily quizzes.

-4. Form a study group.
+You will also want to do well on the daily quizzes. - 4.
+Form a study group.
 Working together is a great way to learn mathematics, as long as you make sure you understand the problems discussed.
 A solution you copy from someone else doesn't help you unless you learn how to do it yourself.
 In particular, connect with someone in the class who takes good notes, so that if you miss class you can get the notes easily.

+Course-related Problems or Questions: Please inform your instructor of any problems you have with this course.
+Problems not satisfactorily resolved with your instructor should be brought to the attention of the course supervisor (Professor Leuschke, email:gjleusch@syr.edu) without delay.

+Getting Help: Your instructor will be holding regular office hours and will make appointments with students having class conflicts with their scheduled office hours.
+In addition, the Mathematics Department offers regular math clinics.
+These will be set up by the second day of classes and will be posted outside the math office.

+Cell Phones: all electronic devices other than the calculator should be turned off and put away during class.
+Calculators on cell phones are not to be used on tests or quizzes.